 - that do not like too much poll pressure

 - that tend to become excitable with a sensitive mouth.

-The bit comes with bit rubbers to prevent pinching and a nylon curb strap to reduce poll pressure.
+The bit comes with bit rubbers to prevent pinching and a nylon curb strap.

 The Beris Autopilot Pelham is available with long shanks (15cm total, 6cm below the mouth) in 13cm or 14cm with a soft or a hard mouthpiece.